In this document, you'll learn about what Services are in Medusa.

 The file name is important as it determines the name of the service when you need to use it elsewhere.
 The name of the service will be registered in the dependency container as the camel-case version of the file name with

 Service appended to the end of the name.
-Other resources, such as other services or endpoints, will use that name when resolving the service from the dependency container.
+Other resources, such as other services or API Routes, will use that name when resolving the service from the dependency container.

 For example, if the file name is